LLNL/axom/src/axom/multimat/docs/sphinx/multimat_dynamic_mode.rst

 Dynamic Mode
 ******************************************************

-The distribution of materials in the MultiMat is controlled by the Cell-Material Relation (CMR).
+The distribution of materials in MultiMat is controlled by the Cell-Material Relation (CMR).
 For many MultiMat use cases, this is set once (static mode) and then fields are defined on the MultiMat object.
-MultiMat also supports a dynamic mode that permits materials move around in the mesh.
+MultiMat also supports a dynamic mode that permits materials to move around in the mesh.
-Changes in the CMR change how sparse data are represented since the length of the sparse data must change to represent the new CMR.

 When creating a MultiMat object using the default constructor, it will default to static mode using ``CELL_DOM`` data layout with sparse data.
-The data layout argument impacts the ``addEntry()`` and ``removeEntry()`` methods that modify the MultiMat object's CMR in dynamic mode.
+The data layout argument later impacts the ``addEntry()`` and ``removeEntry()`` methods that modify the MultiMat object's CMR in dynamic mode.
 For those methods, when MultiMat is created with a ``CELL_DOM`` data layout, it means that the first argument to ``addEntry()`` will be a cell number and the second will be a material number.

 To convert the MultiMat object to dynamic mode, call the ``convertToDynamic()`` method.
-This method changes some internals representations and how the fields are organized to better support dynamic modifications of the CMR.
-For example, when changing to dynamic mode, sparse fields will be converted to dense so further modifications will not require data to be reallocated/reorganized again.
-Calling ``convertToStatic()`` will convert the MultiMat to static mode where ``addEntry()`` and ``removeEntry()`` are not allowed to be called.
+This method changes some internal representations (including field organization) to better support dynamic modifications of the CMR.
+For example, when changing to dynamic mode, ``SPARSE`` fields are converted to ``DENSE`` so further changes do not require field data to be reallocated/reorganized again.
+The CMR is modfified using calls to the ``addEntry()`` and ``removeEntry()`` methods.

 .. code-block:: cpp